 Their is a beautiful fiery arch behind the sculpture.
 At the top of the arch is a lion face.
 The entire statue has an incredible amount of detail for suck a small piece.
 The sculpture is cast from a mixture of 7 metals including small portions of silver and gold.
 The unique mixture of metal gave the statue a silver color.

-The piece can be used indoors.
-Dust the piece regularly.
-If you would like the piece to shine use a cotton cloth with some coconut oil or other natural oil to wipe down the statue.
+"If you would like the piece to shine use a cotton cloth with some coconut oil or other natural oil to wipe down the bronze statue."

 This sculpture is in our Oceanside, California store and ready for immediate shipping.
 The shipping charge is automatically calculated by UPS for shipping within the United States.
 Each sculpture is usually shipped within 24 hours of the order with the exception of the weekend.
 To obtain a shipping quote simply add the statue you are interested in to your shopping cart and then select click on the "Calculate Domestic Shipping" button.
 Lotus Sculpture uses Instapak foam injection packing system or bubble wrap and recycled peanuts to ensure that all our pieces arrive undamaged.
 Click here to learn more about Lotus Sculptures packing.